simonwahll/wahllcontent/dart/dart/comments.md

 ## Documentation Comments

-Documentation comments are used by Darts documentation tool.
-These are quite powerful and will be explored more in depth in an article about documentation.
+Documentation comments are used by Dart's documentation tool.
+These are quite powerful and will be explored more in-depth in a documentation article.

 These comments start with three slashes (`///`) and are valid until the end of the line.